In my experience, most high net worth portfolios do not look how you might expect.

 That said, this level of personalisation also means that it is critical to get your investment policy and governance right.
 In my experience, there is a lot to be said for avoiding large losses, not just chasing big wins.

-Here are some of the biggest mistakes I see families and high-net-worth (HNW) individuals make:
+Here are some of the biggest mistakes I see families and high net worth investors make.

 Kind regards,